-High-intensity exercise is one of the most effective method to burn fat.
+High-intensity exercise is one of the most effective methods to burn fat.
 It allows for post-workout fat burning and increases your metabolism.

-But if what you want is to burn fat simultaneously as you train, maintaining the aerobic threshold in zone 2 is what puts you all the time of activity in the fatmax state, that is, the moment when you will be burning the most fat.
+But if you want to burn fat simultaneously as you train, maintaining the aerobic threshold in zone 2 puts you all the time of activity in the fat max state, that is, when you will be burning the fattest.

-The practical way to get in zone 2 without calculating is to train hard enough, so you don’t get short of breath.
+The practical way to get into zone 2 without calculating is to train hard enough, so you don’t get short of breath.

-However, there is the classic method to calculate it by following this formula:
+However, there is a classic method to calculate it by following this formula:

 👉 Maximum heart rate = 180 – Your age